 Bird Feeder Hub is reader-supported.
 When you click and buy we may earn an affiliate commission at no cost to you.

-3 Hummingbirds in North Dakota (Common & Rare)
+3 Hummingbirds in North Dakota (With Pictures)

 There have been reports of nearly 30 different species of hummingbirds seen in the United States.
 Some of these are common can be found every year, while some are rare or accidental visitors.
 When it comes to hummingbirds in North Dakota, we have found 1 common species, and 2 species that have visited but are rare.
 That’s a total of 3 species of hummingbirds you may be able to see in North Dakota.